-In the letter to parliament, the minister referred to the contribution made by a consortium consisting of civil society organizations PAX for Peace, Airwars, Amnesty International, Open State Foundation, and Intimacies of Remote Warfare.
+In the letter to parliament, the minister referred to the contribution made by a consortium consisting of civil society organizations PAX, Airwars, Amnesty International, Open State Foundation, and Intimacies of Remote Warfare.

 In a joint statement, the consortium now responds to the policy changes published by the minister.
 They conclude that while improvements must be recognized, many gaps still remain.

 At IRW, we argue that a focus on these gaps is vital, especially now that the Dutch House of Representatives seems to be clearing the way for arming the four MQ-9 Reaper drones it received in the past year.